xLightsSequencer/xLights/README.txt

    -- bug (dkulp)   Fix crash on drag/drop if no sequence loaded -- bug (dkulp)   CreateCustomModel dialog would not allow selecting node type on OSX 2016.51  Nov 04, 2016
-   -- enh (chrisD)  Update sequence checker to handle start channels in #IP:UNIVERSE:CHANNEL format -- bug (keithsw) Performance fix for animated GIFs.
+   -- enh (cjd)  Update sequence checker to handle start channels in #IP:UNIVERSE:CHANNEL format -- bug (keithsw) Performance fix for animated GIFs.
 Example: "This is Halloween" went from 300 second save to 65 seconds.
    -- bug (dkulp)   Fix mac<-->windows pictures effect filename mapping -- bug (dkulp)   Fix mapping onto nodes if nothing is mapped to the strand